 Each PoP is composed of one or more cache servers.
 Cache servers temporarily store files along with their TTL, which tells the server how long files should remain in the cache before being deleted.
 This ensures that content can be purged to remove old content, make room for new content, and ensure that any issues with loading content do not occur indefinitely.
 When the TTL expires, or when a site owner manually purges the cache, the cached files are deleted.
 The next time the content is requested from the cache server, it will forward the request to the origin server to fetch content, providing up-to-date content, but with higher latency.

-The storage on cache servers comes in two varieties: persistent and in-memory.
+Server resources come in two varieties: persistent and in-memory.
 Random access memory (RAM) is used for in-memory storage, which can be quickly accessed by the CPU while files are in use.
 However, RAM is also volatile, meaning that files do not remain in-memory when they aren’t needed or when the machine powers down.
 In contrast, persistent storage has more capacity and is non-volatile, meaning that files stored on it remain in place when the server isn’t on.
 However, persistent storage takes longer to access; how much longer depends on the type of storage the machine is using.

 - RAM: In-memory storage that temporarily stores files while they are in use so they can be quickly accessed by the CPU